Kelsey Weems

 Weems represented the United States national team twice, winning a gold medal during the 1993 Tournament of the Americas and a silver medal at the 1995 Pan American Games.

-Weems was selected in the United States national team for the 1993 Tournament of the Americas, in a team formed by CBA players.
-During the tournament he played 7 games, averaging 9.4 points, 1.9 rebounds, and was the assists leader with 4.4.
+Weems was selected for the United States national team for the 1993 Tournament of the Americas, a competition featuring a roster composed of CBA players.
+During the tournament, he played seven games, averaging 9.4 points, 1.9 rebounds, and leading the team in assists with 4.4 per game.
+His contributions helped Team USA secure the gold medal in San Juan, Puerto Rico.

 NBA EXPERIENCE